The Walrus, the Carpenter, and Palestine

 But from time to time, some Palestinians have resisted, and the Israelis use that as a pretext to send their bomber jets — paid for by US taxpayers — to level entire neighborhoods of Palestine.
 They call this a “war,” but it is not a “war.”
 It is a genocidal massacre, for the Palestinians are imprisoned and half starved, and have no air force, no armed forces.
 The Israelis are shooting fish in a barrel.
 It is not a “war.”

-Perhaps a couple of decades ago a two-state solution was still possible: The Israelis could have paid some sort of reparations for their great war crimes and their great thefts of land, but it could have kept the land.
+Perhaps a couple of decades ago a two-state solution was still possible: The Israelis could have paid some sort of reparations for their great war crimes and their great thefts of land, but they could have kept the land.
 But now that is no longer possible.
 What now remains of Palestine is just a large number of separate small shreds, separated from each other by huge walls, all lacking water sources and other crucial resources, blocked off from international trade by an illegal blockade.
-What remains is an enormous prison, completely with watchtowers (see illustration).
+What remains is an enormous prison, complete with watchtowers (see illustration).
 There is no way that those shreds can become a “viable” state.
-If they remain separated in this fashion, they will remain a prison — or perhaps they will be turned into death camps; there is some indication of that in the occasional “wars” launched by the “state of Israel.”
+If they remain separated in this fashion, they will remain a prison — or perhaps they will be turned into death camps; there is some indication of that in the occasional “wars” launched by the “state” of Israel.

 And I’m quite certain that Obama is aware of that.
 He’s no dummy.
 He’s a very smart man.
 So when he says that we need to work toward a viable two-state solution, he is just stalling for time, giving the Israelis time to nibble away more pieces of Palestine.